diginfo/pure-api/README.md

 - description: The action to perform, get a record, add a new record, delete a record, update a record.
 - example: _func=get, _func=add, _func=del, _func=upd

+#### _format
+- description: The format of the response data, either the default JSON or XML.
+- example: _format=json, format=xml

 #### PART_ID
 - example: PART_ID=001-0002-003
-- description: This is the key field used to select the required record.
+- description: This is a data field, and the key field used to select / filter the required record.
 There might be multiple keys to filter the request to return the requested data.

 ## API Response